-Prerequisite(s): Human Resource Management (HRM 701); or Financial & Managerial Accounting (MBA 733); or Methodological Reasoning & Quantitative Analysis (PUAD 715).
+Prerequisite(s): Human Resource Management (HRM 701) or Methodological Reasoning & Quantitative Analysis (PUAD 715).

 This course examines employment relations from a historical perspective including the creation and rise of unionism, the evolution of collective bargaining, recent civil rights acts affecting the workplace, and concludes by envisioning what the future may hold regarding employee, employer relations.
 Topics include the role and responsibilities of the HR manager with regard to employment relations, the legal framework of contract negotiations and administration through the lens of the National Labor Relations act and strategies and tactics used for union avoidance.